Refreshments, exhibition viewing and networking.

 Chief executive, Cadarn Housing Group

-Jason became Chief Executive at Newydd Housing Association in October 2020, having been Housing Director at Newydd since 2003.
-Previously to this, he worked at a number of Welsh housing organisations including Torfaen County Borough Council, Family Housing Association and Glamorgan & Gwent Housing Association.
-Jason is currently a Board member of CIH Cymru.
-In respect of free time, Jason much prefers two wheels than four, and prefers sliding down a hill than walking
+Jason became chief executive at Newydd Group in October 2020.
+In 2024, Newydd Group changed its name to Cadarn Housing Group which consists of Cadwyn HA and Newydd HA.
+Before becoming chief executive, Jason worked as housing director at Newydd Housing Association since 2003.
+Prior to this, he worked at a number of Welsh housing organisations including Torfaen County Borough Council, Family Housing Association, Newydd (again) and Glamorgan and Gwent Housing Association.
+Jason is currently a board member of CIH Cymru.
+In respect of free time, Jason much prefers two wheels than four, and prefers sliding down a hill than walking.

-This session will consider the likely changes to homelessness legislation in Wales, the current levels of homelessness in Wales and how housing professionals in Wales are working together to endure that homelessness in Wales can be rare, brief and non-repeated.
+This session will consider the likely changes to homelessness legislation in Wales, the current levels of homelessness and how housing professionals are working together to ensure that homelessness in Wales can be rare, brief and non-repeated.

 15:00